SepehrMosavat/SOCRAETES/docs/source/software.rst

  Software
 ==================

-This document provides the instructions for setting up and using the software of SOCRAETES.
+This site provides the instructions for setting up and using the software of SOCRAETES.
 The software is meant for being run on a host system, to which the SOCRAETES hardware is connected.
 The software, developed in Python, will communicate with the hardware and provide a user interface for functionalities such as data visualization and retention.

 The current software provides the user a command line interface to either record or emulate energy harvesting traces of a solar cell.
 Either functionality can be used as follows.

 Requirements
 ------------